nondefyde/react-social-auth/README.md

 | isOnlyGetCode     | boolean          | false       |                                                                       |
 | isOnlyGetToken    | boolean          | false       |                                                                       |

+- To obtain a personalized app scope for LinkedIn, you should first create a LinkedIn developer account and complete your app setup.
+Once your setup is complete, navigate to the "Settings" tab, and be sure to send a verification request to your associated LinkedIn page.
+Then, proceed to the "Products" section and request access to "Sign In with LinkedIn using OpenID Connect."
+By taking these steps, you will automatically generate OAuth 2.0 scopes for your app under the "Auth" tab.

 - `useSnapchatConnection` hook:

 | Parameter         | value           | is required | default value                                                                               |